datacommonsorg/data/import-automation/executor/README.md

 ## Running locally

-### Updating An Import Locally

 Authenticate with GCP first: `gcloud auth application-default login`

-You can execute an import job from your local end by invoking the script below.
-Note that instead of downloading a fresh version of this repo from GitHub, this script uses the locally downloaded/cloned current state of the repo by inferring the path to the `data` root directory.
-A side effect is that upon completion, the local GitHub repo may have other artifacts, e.g. output CSV/TMCF files produced.
-You may want to revert those files if they are not intended to be committed.

-Once the script runs to completion, the data directory's latest update is printed (along with the location on GCS) which can confirm whether the import actually produced new data.
-Note: it is a good idea to check the directory path printed to see if the expected import files are all there.
+### Scheduling or Updating An Import Locally

+You can schedule (on the GCP Cloud Scheduler) or execute an import job from your local machine.

 Ensure this script is executed from the directory which contains `schedule_update_import.sh`, i.e. from `/data/import-automation/executor`.
 Configs (`<repo_root>/import-automation/executor/app/configs.py`) are loaded from GCS.
 To override any configs locally, set them in the file `<repo_root>/import-automation/executor/config_override.json`. note that the config fields must belong to `<repo_root>/import-automation/executor/app/configs.py`, else the update will produce an Exception.
 Note that the `user_script_args` field in configs can also be set in the config file.

-Note: any local changes to the `` file are ignored by git.
+Note: any local changes to the `<repo_root>/import-automation/executor/config_override.json` file are ignored by git.
 This was done using:

 ```
 Run git update-index --skip-worktree <repo_root>/import-automation/executor/config_override.json